yonomitt/behavioral-cloning-car-simulator/writeup_template.md

 Relatively quickly, I had to rule out further experiments with **resnet_ish** and **vgg16_ish**.
 The problem I had was that my laptop was too slow to run the models fast enough for the simulator.
 Instead of trying to figure out if I could run the simulator on the p2.xlarge spot instance, I decided to discard those models in the interest of time.

-My winning[^winning] mode was **conv_4_fc_3**, ironically, the first model I created.
+My winning model was **conv_4_fc_3**, ironically, the first model I created.
 I started with the final model from my [Traffic Sign Recognizer Project](https://github.com/yonomitt/traffic-sign-classifier) and modified it.
 I added a convolution layer tweaked the number of filters slightly.

 I created **conv_4_fc_3_more_filters** because I was interested in seeing the effect of vastly increasing the number of filters of each convolution layer on the final results.
 Quite to my surprise, it performed worse, though this could have something to do with the size of the fully connected layers at the end.

 I also knew from the beginning that I wanted to try out the End to End NVIDIA model as outlined in [this paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
-As I had to tweak it slighty due to different input sizes, I think I probably made some inoptimal decisions.
+As I had to tweak it slightly due to different input sizes, I think I probably made some non-optimal decisions.
 The result of the model was rather disappointing, so I'm sure I made some mistakes along the way.
 However, since I was running out of time and another model was working, I didn't investigate this further.

 #### Early Stopping

-I used Keras's early stopping callback to stop training the model if the validation loss did not improve in the last 4 epochs.
+I used Keras' early stopping callback to stop training the model if the validation loss did not improve in the last 4 epochs.
 This is intended to help prevent overfitting.

 #### Model Checkpoint